Best Web Hosting for Next.js Sites 2026: 10 Providers Ranked

 Cons:

-• Costs add up if you need multiple environments
+- Costs add up if you need multiple staging environments

 4. Hostinger — Best Budget Option for Next.js Side Projects

-Hostinger won't win any enterprise awards, but for a developer running a side project on a tight budget?
-Their VPS plans support Node.js just fine.
-At $4–$8/mo you're getting a solid amount of RAM (2–4GB depending on the tier), their hPanel is clean, and they've genuinely improved their VPS offering over the last two years — this isn't the Hostinger of 2021.
+Hostinger won't win any awards in the enterprise space, but for developers running side projects on a tight budget?
+Their VPS plans support Node.js perfectly fine.
+At $4–$8/mo you're getting solid RAM (2–4GB depending on tier), a clean control panel, and they've actually improved their VPS offering over the last two years.

-One important caveat: don't try running Next.js on their shared hosting plans.
-Those are PHP-optimized and you'll hit walls almost immediately.
-Stick to VPS.
-Their VPS plans now include an AI-assisted setup that can pre-configure Node.js, which is surprisingly useful when you're just trying to get something deployed fast.
+One important caveat: skip their shared hosting for Next.js entirely.
+Those are PHP-focused and you'll hit walls immediately.
+Go straight to VPS.
+They've added AI-assisted setup that can pre-configure Node.js, which is surprisingly handy when you just want to get something live fast.

 Key Features: